-While SOI has collected traditional IRA deductible contribution information for every tax year starting in 1975 (Figure 2), those contributions only tell a very small part of the IRA story.
+While the SOI has collected traditional IRA deductible contribution information for every tax year starting in 1975 (Figure 2), those contributions only tell a very small part of the IRA story.
 Detailed SOI data from the information Form 5498 reveal a more complete picture.
-For example, in 2001, while deductible contributions to all IRA's totaled \$13.2 billion (including deductible contributions to traditional IRA's of \$7.4 billion as shown in Figure 2), an additional \$23.4 billion were contributed to IRA's on an after-tax (nondeductible) basis (Figure 3, column 4 minus column 6).
+For example, in 2001, while deductible contributions to all IRAs totaled \$13.2 billion (including deductible contributions to traditional IRAs of \$7.4 billion as shown in Figure 2), an additional \$23.4 billion were contributed to IRAs on an after-tax (nondeductible) basis (Figure 3, column 4 minus column 6).
 More importantly, rollovers, primarily from qualified retirement plans increased IRA holdings by \$187.1 billion in 2001.
-Pulling IRA assets down in 2001 were withdrawals and poor equity market returns, so that, by yearend 2001, total IRA assets had edged down slightly to \$2,619.4 billion.
-While much of this drop can be attributed to reduced returns on capital, it is also true that the level of IRA contributions rose by an anemic one-tenth of 1 percent compared with Tax Year 2000, with contributions to traditional and Roth IRA's actually dropping.4
+Pulling IRA assets down in 2001 were withdrawals and poor equity market returns, so that by vear-end 2001, total IRA assets had edged down slightly to \$2,619.4 billion.
+While much of this drop can be attributed to reduced returns on capital, it is also true that the level of IRA contributions rose by an anemic one-tenth of one percent compared with Tax Year 2000, with contributions to traditional and Roth IRAs actually dropping.4

-When both traditional and Roth IRA's are considered, any individual with compensation under the age of 70 1⁄2 could make a contribution to an IRA, up to a maximum of \$2,000 (or total compensation, if less than \$2,000) for Tax Year 2001.
+When both traditional and Roth IRAs are considered, any individual with compensation under the age of 70 $\frac{1}{2}$ could make a contribution to an IRA, up to a maximum of \$2,000 (or total compensation, if less than \$2,000) for Tax Year 2001.
 In making this computation, non-working married persons could count their spouses' earned incomes as their own for the purpose of making an IRA contribution.

-Individuals age 70 1⁄2 or older with earned incomes could not contribute to traditional IRA's, but they could still make payments to Roth IRA's, as long as they had incomes under \$110,000 for single people (including unmarried heads of households); under \$160,000 for married persons filing jointly (including recently widowed spouses with children); or under \$10,000 for married persons filing separately.
+Individuals age 70 1/2 or older with earned incomes could not contribute to traditional IRAs, but they could still make payments to Roth IRAs, as long as they had incomes under \$110,000 for single people (including unmarried heads of households); under \$160,000 for married persons filing jointly (including recently widowed spouses with children); or under \$10,000 for married persons filing separately.

 The income concept used to determine eligibility was "modified adjusted gross income."
-This is basically adjusted gross income (or AGI)--the bottom line of page 1 of Form 1040, with a few items added back:
+This is basically adjusted gross income (or AGI)-the bottom line of page 1 of Form 1040, with a few items added back:

-- Deductible IRA contribution(s):
+- Deductible IRA contribution(s);

 - Student loan interest excluded from AGI;

 - Excluded foreign earned income;

 - Excluded foreign housing allowances;

-- Excluded bond interest;

-- Employer-paid adoption expenses.